What Does a Test Technician Do?

 - Use testing data to recommend improvements to the production process

-Skills and Competencies
+Test Technician Skills and Experience

-- Analytical, problem-solving and critical-thinking skills
+- Analytical, problem-solving, and critical-thinking abilities

 - Basic engineering and scientific knowledge

-- Keen attention to detail
+- Strong attention to detail

 - Ability to define problems verbally and in writing